Angry Birds Seasons: Reception

 The reception of Angry Birds Seasons has been positive.
-Tracy Erickson of Pocket Gamer said about the Halloween update, "The difficulty is steeper than in the original Angry Birds, which is likely an intentional consideration for those well-versed in the first game.
+Tracy Erickson of Pocket Gamer wrote about the original version, "the difficulty is steeper than in the original Angry Birds, which is likely an intentional consideration for those well-versed in the first game.
 This doesn't make Angry Birds Halloween unapproachable, but it does result in an undesirable increase in trial-and-error gameplay.
 Without the experience of playing the original, you can anticipate having to replay a lot of stages."
 He further mentioned, "Of course, these structural issues don't detract from what remains an entertaining game.
 Angry Birds Halloween is pleasantly more of the same, though you're best served by playing the original before tackling this holiday treat."
-Sarah Jacobsson of Macworld said about the Christmas update, "Unlike the original Angry Birds and Angry Birds Halloween, the Season’s Greetings track does not start out with a laughably easy level—after all, you only get one level a day, and Rovio wants to make you work for it."
+Sarah Jacobsson of Macworld said about the Christmas update, "Unlike the original Angry Birds and Angry Birds Halloween, the Season's Greetings track does not start out with a laughably easy level—after all, you only get one level a day, and Rovio wants to make you work for it."
 She further wrote, "Angry Birds Seasons brings fun, Christmas spirit to the most popular iOS game of the year.
 With the included Halloween track, you get a total of 69 challenging levels—definitely worth $0.99 (Angry Birds Seasons HD is $1.99)."
-Abigail Holden of Lazygamer rated the game 8.5/10, saying, "Whether you're new to Angry Birds or you've enjoyed the game on other platforms, Angry Birds Seasons for PC is worth to look at.